Chinese stocks and dollar were stars, oil big loser in 2014

 "China stocks have done really well this year and the dollar move has also been very interesting," said Alvin Tan, an FX strategist at Societe Generale in London.
 "It barely moved against the other major currencies in the first (half) of the year and all the big gains came in the second."

-The dollar ended 2014 up 12.8 percent against a basket of major currencies .DXY, its best performance since 1997.
+The dollar ended 2014 up 12.8 percent against a basket of major currencies, its best performance since 1997.
 An expected start to a Federal Reserve tightening cycle may strengthen the dollar's appeal in the new year.

-The euro, undermined by bets that the European Central Bank will have to start buying government bonds to avert deflation, was down 0.5 percent at $1.2098 EUR=, having touched a 2-1/2-year low of $1.2095.
+The euro, undermined by bets that the European Central Bank will have to start buying government bonds to avert deflation, was down 0.5 percent at $1.2098, having touched a 2-1/2-year low of $1.2095.

-The Russian rouble RUB= was down 5 percent on the day as a more than 76 percent plunge for the year marked its worst performance since Russia defaulted in 1998.
-[EMRG/FRX]
+The Russian rouble was down 5 percent on the day as a more than 76 percent plunge for the year marked its worst performance since Russia defaulted in 1998.

-Crude oil prices LCOc1CLc1, already down by half from this year's peak, slumped again on Wednesday.
+Crude oil prices, already down by half from this year's peak, slumped again on Wednesday.
 Brent fell as much as 3.7 percent to trade below $56 a barrel and U.S. crude was down 3 percent at its session low.
 Weak Chinese manufacturing data and demand concerns weighed on prices.

 (Additional reporting by global financial markets teams; Editing by Dan Grebler, Leslie Adler and Meredith Mazzilli)